All Episodes

 Hello, insurance.

-Now is as Daniel Greenfield writes, but why stop there?
+Now, as Daniel Greenfield writes, but why stop there?

 If we're going to treat biology as though it isn't biology, why stop at the human species line?

-And this sort of melds with what the actor Jeremy Irons was asking as a libertarianist is wait a minute now, what what what's to stop a father from marrying a son so as to escape estate taxes on the death of the father?
+What's to stop a father from marrying a son so as to escape estate taxes on the death of the father?

-I mean, what's what what's to stop that?
+I mean, what's to stop that?

 Who is to say a father can't marry a son?

-And somebody said, Well, that would be incest, and there are laws against incest.
+And somebody said, well, that would be incest, and there are laws against incest.

-There wouldn't be any incest here because there isn't any procreation.
+Jeremy Irons said, no, no, there wouldn't be any incest here because there isn't any procreation.

-A father and son marriage will not produce kids, but it will get infertility coverage.
+A father-and-son marriage will not produce kids, but it will get infertility coverage.

-And who's to say that the father and son should be denied the love that they obviously have for one another.
+And who's to say that the father and son should be denied the love that they obviously have for one another?

 Is it wrong to love another man?